 The NPA’s armed struggle against military forces, police and civilian militia units resulted in heavy casualties during the 1980s.

 In 2002 the United States offered a military training and support package to the Philippine government to help fight Muslim rebel groups; the government pledged to use the support to also fight the communist insurgency.
 U.S. support was extended in 2003 and 2004.
 In 2012 the Armed Forces of the Philippines first used U.S.-made smart bombs to attack rebels.
 In December 2013 the United States pledged $40-million in military aid to the Philippines to improve maritime defence capabilities and boost counterterrorism operations.

-The CPP/NPA/NDF oppose foreign ownership of Philippine’s resources; mines, plantations, logging concessions, construction companies and other foreign owned business tend to be the targets for their attacks.
+The CPP/NPA/NDFP oppose foreign ownership of Philippine resources; mines, plantations, logging concessions, construction companies and other foreign owned business tend to be their targets.

-The government’s plans to attract $10-billion to $13-billion (U.S.) of investment by 2013 have been hampered by the ongoing conflict with the CPP, among other issues.
-Meanwhile, the defence budget increased by 20 per cent in 2008, with another 9.6 per cent jump planned for 2009.
+The government’s plans to attract $10-billion to $13-billion (U.S.) in investment by 2013 have been hampered by the ongoing conflict with the CPP, among other issues.

 map: CIA Factbook